chaos-mesh/website/blog/2020-08-14-building_automated_testing_framework.md

 ## Join us

 [Chaos Mesh](https://github.com/pingcap/chaos-mesh) and [TiPocket](https://github.com/pingcap/tipocket) are both in active iterations.
-We have donated Chaos Mesh donated to [CNCF](https://github.com/cncf/toc/pull/367), and we look forward to more community members joining us in building a complete Chaos Engineering ecosystem.
-If this sounds interesting to you, check out our [website](https://chaos-mesh.org/), or join #chaos-mesh in [Slack](hthttps://slack.cncf.io/).
+We have donated Chaos Mesh to [CNCF](https://github.com/cncf/toc/pull/367), and we look forward to more community members joining us in building a complete Chaos Engineering ecosystem.
+If this sounds interesting to you, check out our [website](https://chaos-mesh.org/), or join #project-chaos-mesh in the [CNCF Slack](hthttps://slack.cncf.io/).